DenisAhmed98/SoftUni-Courses/README.md

 # SoftUni Courses

 ## Description
 In this repository, I share my collection of Python exercises completed during my coursework from each module.
-They are listed from the newest module to oldest one.
+They are listed from the newest module to the oldest one.
 Each module and class project is organized, highlighting various task types and modules for easy navigation and reference.

 ### Workshops and Projects
    - Python Fundamentals - [Rock Paper Scissors Game](https://github.com/DenisAhmed98/RockPaperScissorsGame)